 by Julien Miéral

-The launch of negotiations for a European Union (EU)-Canada Comprehensive Economic and Trade Agreement (CETA) were announced and launched 2009.
+Negotiations for a European Union (EU)-Canada Comprehensive Economic and Trade Agreement (CETA) were announced and launched in 2009.
 The decision was then taken in 2011 to include a chapter on investment protection.
-After nine rounds of negotiations, parties reached an agreement on a text in August 2014.
+After nine rounds of negotiations, parties reached a first agreement in August 2014.

-That was for the bright and smooth story of the CETA.
-But at the time of this first conclusion, the CETA included an Investor-State Dispute Settlement (ISDS) mechanism that was highly criticised in Germany, where demonstration against the Transatlantic Trade and Investment Partnership (TTIP), the CETA and also the Trade in Services Agreement (TiSA) were raising.
-In Germany, on 10 October 2015, 250,000 people according to the police demonstrated in Berlin, for what has been up to now the biggest demonstration in the German capital city for more than twenty years and the raise of the anti-nuclear movement in Germany.
-The election of the new social-liberal Canadian Prime Minister Justin Trudeau, end of 2015, set the scene for the EU to convince Canada to agree to introduce the EU new approach on investment protection and investment dispute settlement on February 2016, aiming at – in the medium and long terms – establishing a permanent multilateral investment court, this new approach having already been proposed by the EU to the United States (US) within the TTIP negotiations in November 2015, and included for the first time in a Free Trade Agreement (FTA) within the EU-Vietnam FTA, signed in December 2015.
+That was the bright and smooth start of the CETA.
+At the time of this first agreement, the CETA included an Investor-State Dispute Settlement (ISDS) mechanism, which was highly criticised in Germany, where demonstrations against the Transatlantic Trade and Investment Partnership (TTIP), the CETA and also the Trade in Services Agreement (TiSA) were increasing.
+In Germany, on 10 October 2015, 250,000 people – according to the police – demonstrated in Berlin, for what has been, up to now, the biggest demonstration in the German capital city for more than twenty years since the rise of the anti-nuclear movement.
+The election of the new social-liberal Canadian Prime Minister Justin Trudeau, at the end of 2015, set the scene for the EU to convince Canada to agree to adopt the EU’s new approach on investment protection and investment dispute settlement.
+This was formally included in the agreement on February 2016, the EU medium or long-term objective being to establish a permanent multilateral investment court.
+This new approach had already been proposed by the EU to the United States (US) within the TTIP negotiations in November 2015, and was included for the first time in a free trade agreement (FTA) within the EU-Vietnam FTA, signed in December 2015.

-This was nevertheless not enough for a political success to reassure the German public opinion, whose scepticism regarding the agreement remained high during the first half of 2016.
-This political pressure undoubtedly played a role when the European Commission proposed the Council of the EU the CETA to be a mixed agreement on 5 July 2016.
-After the legal scrubbing and translation process in all the twenty-four official languages of the EU being achieved, the CETA was finally signed on October 2016 and ratified by the European Parliament on February 15th 2017.
-The Latvian Parliament did the same on 23 February, followed by the Danish one on 1 July and the Spanish one on 29 July.
+This was nevertheless not enough of a political success to reassure German public opinion, whose scepticism regarding the agreement remained high during the first half of 2016.
+This political pressure undoubtedly played a role when the European Commission proposed to the Council of the EU on 5 July 2016, that the CETA would be a mixed agreement.
+After the legal scrubbing and translation processes in the twenty-four official languages of the EU was completed, the CETA was finally signed on October 2016 and ratified by the European Parliament on 15 February 2017.
+The Latvian Parliament did the same on 23 February, followed by the Danish on 1 June, the Spanish on 29 June, the Croatian on 30 June and the Portuguese on 20 September.
 Canada ratified it on 17 May 2017.

 The fundamental importance of the German internal political context

-The first factor playing a significant role in the existence of some nuances in the German positioning on Trade Policy is the existence of a governing “Grand Coalition”, which resulted from the Federal Elections of September 2013: the Christian Democratic Union (CDU) from Chancellor Merkel has always clearly been in favour of a quick conclusion of both CETA and TTIP.
-This position was – at least since last summer 2016, especially on TTIP – not shared by the junior coalition partner, the Social Democratic Party (SPD), led at that time by the vice-Chancellor and Minister for Economic Affairs and Energy, Sigmar Gabriel.
-On CETA, if Minister Gabriel himself has always considered this agreement (especially since the inclusion of the EU new approach on investment protection and investment dispute settlement) as a positive agreement, he nevertheless always had to try to convince the left wing of his party – which has largely been reluctant to it – on the benefits of CETA.
-These internal political factors were furthermore catalysed by the upcoming of the federal election campaign, which took place on 24 September 2017.
+The first factor playing a significant role in the existence of some nuances in the German positioning on trade policy is the governing ‘grand coalition’, which resulted from the federal elections of September 2013.
+The Christian Democratic Union (CDU) from Chancellor Merkel has always clearly been in favour of a quick conclusion of both CETA and TTIP.
+This position was – at least since summer 2016, especially on TTIP – not shared by the junior coalition partner, the Social Democratic Party (SPD), led at that time by the vice-Chancellor and Minister for Economic Affairs and Energy, Sigmar Gabriel.
+On CETA, Minister Gabriel has considered this agreement (especially since the inclusion of the EU new approach on investment protection and investment dispute settlement) as a positive agreement.
+He nevertheless always had to try to convince the left wing of his party – which has largely been resistant to it – of the benefits of CETA.
+These internal political factors were furthermore exacerbated by the then-upcoming federal election campaign (the election took place on 24 September 2017).

 On the proceedings before the German Federal Constitutional Court